Spider Veins Treatment Options

 Frequently Asked Questions

-The medical term for spider veins is telangiectasias.
+A. The medical term for spider veins is telangiectasias.
 These fine red and purple veins are approximately 1 millimeter or less in size and can occur anywhere on the body.
 Patients most commonly seek treatment for spider veins on the legs and chest.
 Spider veins are often found in combination with varicose veins.
 There are no health risks with spider veins but they are a common cosmetic concern.
 The tendency to develop spider veins is inherited but can also occur after localized trauma and can worsen with pregnancy.

-The treatments for spider veins include sclerotherapy, laser and intense pulsed light.
+A. The treatments for spider veins include sclerotherapy, laser and intense pulsed light.
 Some patients require a combination of treatments for best results.